-If you plan to continue as a substitute employee for the upcoming school year, you are required to reactivate and submit your substitute personnel file in Applicant Tracking.
+If you plan to continue as a substitute employee for the upcoming school year, you are required to complete the renewal process or renew your active substitute status with us.
 Our office will review your file and reactivate it upon completion.

-All active substitute employees who c omplete and submit the reactivation process prior to July 1st will remain active in Absence Management for the upcoming school year.
+All active substitute employees who complete and submit the reactivation process prior to July 1st will remain active in Absence Management for the upcoming school year.

-If you are unable to complete the reactivation process prior to July $1{\rm st}$ you may still renew, however you will not be able to log into your Absence Management account until you have completed your renewal.
+If you are unable to complete the reactivation process prior to July 1st you may still renew, however you will not be able to log into your Absence Management account until you have completed your renewal.